sillygoose/cs_esphome/README.md

   - python-configuration
   - pyyaml

-- CircuitSetup Expandable 6 Channel ESP32 Energy Meter hardware (developed using a 24 channel version, my ESPHome code is located here: https://github.com/sillygoose/esphome-cs24)
+- CircuitSetup Expandable 6 Channel ESP32 Energy Meter hardware (developed using a 24 channel version, my ESPHome code is located [here](#https://github.com/sillygoose/esphome-cs24).
 - Docker (a Dockerfile is supplied to allow running in a Docker container, I run this on a Raspberry Pi4 with 8GB memory that also has containers running instances of Portainer, InfluxDB, Grafana, and other useful applications)

 #

+<a id='installation'></a>

 ## Installation